darthapo/assembot/readme.md

 AssemBot is a simple asset assembler for use in developing JS web apps.
 It's designed for my own preferred way of development, so YMMV.

 It's rather like stitch, but not exactly.
 It can compile an entire directory into a single, commonjs moduled, javascript file.
 It can also create a single .css file from all the styles in a single directory, recursively.
 It will also transpile where appropriate (CoffeeScript, eco, less, stylus, etc).
+You can enable pruning to excise modules you don't `require` in your code.

 If you don't like the default conventions, you can configure it in your `package.json` file.
 You can also extend AssemBot with plugins to add processor, or packages types.
 See the [docs](https://github.com/darthapo/assembot/tree/master/docs) for more.